Alex-twn/STM32MP15x_workshop/readme.md

 > PC $> wget -q www.google.com && echo "Internet access over HTTP/HTTPS is OK !" || echo "No internet access over HTTP/HTTPS !
 You may need to set up a proxy."
 > ```

-* *Should provide you the following terminal output if your internet connection is ok*
+​	==> Should provide you the following terminal output if your internet connection is ok

 ![](Pictures/2_Screenshot.png)